leontedev/Timely/README.md

 </p>

-### Easily find the most popular stories which you missed since your last visit.
+#### Easily find the most popular stories which you missed since your last visit.
-### The secret sauce?
-### The stories you scroll through are marked as seen.
+#### So what's the secret sauce?
+The stories you scroll through are marked as seen.
 The ones you open, as read.
-The Timely SmartFeed will only show you the new stories ordered by popularity.
+So the SmartFeed will only show you new stories, ordered by popularity.

 ## Running it yourself